 Attends Falmouth Market

 Tripping Gnome Farm is a family-run farm in Freeport specializing in culinary mushrooms, microgreens, and field grown produce.
-Everything they grow at the farm is sold either fresh or freeze dried or donated to a local food pantry, so no food ever goes to waste at Tripping Gnome.
+Everything they grow at the farm is sold either fresh or freeze dried or donated to a local food pantry, so no food ever goes to waste.
 Their freeze dried produce and mushrooms boast a 25-year shelf life and retain all of the nutrition from the fresh products.

-This summer, they will have 3 types of mushrooms - oyster, shiitake, and lion's mane - plus 4 varieties of microgreens, fresh field produce, sunflowers, a wide variety of freeze dried produce and fruit, seasoned salts, and a collection of farm merchandise so that their customers can spread the Tripping Gnome love far and wide.
+This summer, they will have 3 types of mushrooms - oyster, shiitake, and lion's mane - plus 4 varieties of microgreens, fresh field produce, dahlias, a wide variety of freeze dried produce and fruit, seasoned salts, vegetable powders, lion's mane mushroom tincture, and a collection of farm merchandise so that their customers can spread the Tripping Gnome love far and wide.